-The Early Medieval Stones project is a pilot project.
-The objective was to identify the condition of the early medieval inscribed stones and stone sculpture of Pembrokeshire (EMS), their location, ownership and method of storage and presentation, and identify any threats.
+The objective of this pilot project was to review the condition of the early medieval inscribed stones and stone sculpture of Pembrokeshire (EMS), their location, ownership and method of storage and presentation, and identify any threats.
 This assessment identified two groups of EMS - within Penally and St Ishmaels parish churches - as either partly or wholly at risk, but with potential for positive management outcomes.
-The project will facilitate the preparation of costed management recommendations for these groups which will then be submitted to the National Committee for the Recording and Protection of Early Medieval Inscribed Stones and Stone Sculpture.
-If approved by the Committee, the Project Officer will assist the owners in costing, coordinating and progressing these recommendations, liaising with community groups etc., resulting in the submission of grant applications to funding bodies such as the Big Lottery Fund 'Awards for All Wales'.
+It was intended that the project would facilitate the preparation of costed management recommendations for these groups which would then be submitted to the National Committee for the Recording and Protection of Early Medieval Inscribed Stones and Stone Sculpture.
+If approved by the Committee, the Project Officer would assist the owners in costing, coordinating and progressing these recommendations, liaising with community groups etc., resulting in the submission of grant applications to funding bodies such as the Big Lottery Fund 'Awards for All Wales'.